percona/portal-doc/docs/april-2022.md

 Percona Platform populates these tabs with information related to their Percona Platform entitlements and Customer Support cases.

 For more information, see [Integrate PMM with Percona Platform](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/integrate-platform.html) in the PMM online Help.

+## Enhanced User Experience to boost your productivity
+We’ve also tweaked the structure of the main menu to improve the navigation when moving from one flow to another.

+The links to managing existing organizations and connected PMM instances are no longer hidden inside the **Get Started** tab.
+Instead, they are exposed as dedicated tabs on the main menu: **Organization Management** and **Connect PMM**.

+In addition, the **Get Started** tab has been merged into the **Dasboard** tab, which now hosts all the tools for creating your organization and connecting PMM instances to it.
+You'll also find here information related to your account, as well as links to contact Percona for support, consulting, or managed services.

+You may also want to know that the **Resources** menu now also includes a link to the online Help.